David Benson: Stage

+In 2026 Benson toured in an updated version of My Life With Kenneth Williams with Act 1 dedicated to Benson as a 13 year old writing the story for Jackanory that was performed by Kenneth Williams.
+The production commemorates the centenary of Williams' birth.

 Radio

 David Benson has been interviewed on many BBC and ILR radio shows, including Mavis Nicholson (in December 1996), Michael Parkinson’s Sunday Supplement, Ned Sherrin's Loose Ends (in February 2003 and again in December 2007), Kaleidoscope, and Midweek.

 In December 2002 he appeared in Ruth Draper and Her Company of Characters on BBC Radio 4, which was an appreciation of the life and career of an actress whom he cites as one of the most important influences on his stage work, for her ability to portray many distinct characters without the benefit of electronic special effects or a supporting cast.

 Benson has an unusual facility with accents and as a mimic and impressionist.
 In November 2003 he performed The Private World of Kenneth Williams, a three-part series for BBC Radio 4, in which he read extracts from The Kenneth Williams Diaries in character as Williams.
 Subsequently he appeared in-character as Williams in Horne of Plenty, a 3-hour special for BBC radio, broadcast on Radio 7 in December 2005 (repeated in 2008 and 2011), celebrating the radio shows of Kenneth Horne, in all of which Williams had appeared.
 In February 2006 he narrated the documentary Carry On Filming for BBC Radio 4, a retrospective of the Carry On films, in which Williams had appeared more often than any other member of the team.

 All of his radio work connected with Kenneth Williams was commissioned by BBC producer Jonathan James Moore, who died in November 2005, aged 59, without whose support this type of work has dried up.

 More recently, his facility with accents and as a voice artist have led him into character parts in radio drama.
 In the first of these, in July 2006, he narrated the BBC Radio 1 documentary Waiting for Superman, a history of the DC Comics character, which he performed in an authentic American accent.